patrick-barth/PARANOID/docs/source/OUTPUT.rst

 Strand distribution
 -------------------

-Strand distribution included in the :ref:`basic analysis <basic-analysis>`.
+Strand distribution is included in the :ref:`basic analysis <basic-analysis>`.